Using the Collections

 The Reading and Viewing Rooms are normally open Monday-Friday 9 a.m.-5 p.m. and Saturday 9 a.m.-12 p.m.
 No material is pulled within thirty minutes of closing time.
 All materials must be returned to the circulation desk fifteen minutes before closing.

 The Reading and Viewing Rooms are closed during intersessions, the third weeks of May and August, and on all University holidays.
 Patrons outside Austin should confirm current library hours and closings by contacting the Ransom Center at 512-471-9119 or online.

 The size of the Center's collections can be overwhelming.
 For a helpful subject overview of the principal holdings, consult the online Guide to the Collections.
 You may also wish to browse departmental holdings using the links at the top of this page.
 The collections pages contain useful information about accessing particular kinds of materials.

 We also recommend that you consult the Search the Collections page and contact an appropriate staff member to ensure a complete search.
-Curators and librarians will answer queries as quickly as possible, but please allow up to two weeks for a response because of the heavy volume of inquiries we receive.
+Public services staff will answer queries as quickly as possible, but please allow up to two weeks for a response because of the heavy volume of inquiries we receive.